This Dairy-Free Easter Egg Bread is our family’s traditional recipe and my favorite Easter dish. Try this easy and quick recipe!

 Beat an egg into a bowl to make an egg wash.
 Spread it gently all over the dough balls (with a brush, or your hands) and cut a Y shape on top of the dough balls with a sharp knife.

-Optionally, you can now sprinkle the tops with some almonds flakes.
+Optionally, you can now sprinkle the tops with some almond flakes.

-Place in oven and bake for about 23-25 minutes until golden brown in color.
+Place in oven and bake for about 23-25 minutes until golden brown.

 Remove from the oven and let the loaves of bread cool on a cooling rack.